mxro/maxrohde-web/content/import/wordpress/shalveena/output-folder/2014/2014-04-06-our-hindu-wedding-day-two-haldi-on-grooms-side/index.md

 ---
-blog: shalveena.com
+title: "Our Hindu Wedding - Day Two - Haldi on Groom's side"
+date: "2014-04-06"
 categories:
-- journal
+  - "journal"
-date: "2014-04-06"
-title: Our Hindu Wedding - Day Two - Haldi on Groom's side
 ---

 My many thanks to my in-laws, who flew to Melbourne all the way from Germany for the wedding AND so readily accepted and agreed to take full part in the ceremonies.